CSC-1004: Computational Laboratory Using Java

 Course Introduction

 This course is a computational lab course for the purpose of strengthening programming skill.
 As a laboratory course, CSC-1004 will be delivered in the format of finishing projects.
-Self-teaching is especially important for succeeding in this course.
+Self-learning is especially important for succeeding in this course.
 Each student is expected to individually implement:

 For the detailed scoring scheme, please check the project introduction below.